Welcome to our official guide to Sandown Park Racecourse.

 Part of the attraction of Sandown Park Racecourse is its proximity to London, so it won’t surprise you to find that it’s extremely well connected with transport links as below:

-Car – Sandown Park’s car parks can comfortably fit 3,000 vehicles (for free on race days), with four electric car charging points available.
-For your sat nav enter – Portsmouth Road. kt10 9aj.
+- Car – Sandown Park’s car parks can comfortably fit 3,000 vehicles (for free on race days), with four electric car charging points available.
+For your sat-nav enter – Portsmouth Road. kt10 9aj.
 It is a 40 minute drive from Central London.

 Hotels Near Sandown Racecourse